2020-2021 FALL/SUMMER MONDAY AND SATURDAY POOL LEAGUE RULES

 6. All teams are responsible for their own score sheets.

-7. When shooting, you may ask ONE (1) teammate a question on shooting, but only THAT teammate may be consulted and come up to the table.
+7. When shooting, you may ask a teammate a question on shooting.
 If anyone other than the player who is shooting touches the table it is a foul and a loss of turn.

 8. In the case of a dispute, team captains should try to resolve the question.
 If the captains cannot agree, the game should be played over.
 The players will split quarters.

 9. All rescheduling of games must be by mutual consent of the League Coordinator, both team captains, and the location agreed to.
 In an emergency, opposing captains may also delay or reschedule their games by mutual consent.
 All make-up games must be arranged with the League Coordinator and played no later than two weeks after the originally scheduled match.
 When games are not played, the money to the league must still be paid or it will be deducted from your winnings at end of the season.

 10. All team captains may come to ACME Music and get a game cue ball.
 The game cue ball must be turned in at the end of the season or your team will be charged $20.00.